 One of the winning MarmalAshes entrants, Reuban Kooperman, was especially thrilled with the result.
 ‘To represent Australia at an international meet is every Aussies dream come true!’
 He says.
 ‘To be able to do so from the comfort and sanctuary of my own kitchen – and to win on a sticky wicket in Cumbria – is even more satisfying!
 And like Shane Warne’s first delivery in England in 1993 to dismiss Mike Gatting, it will always be incredibly memorable!’

-The English can take some small comfort in having won Man of the March for a marmalade entered by Rosario Taleghani, which was so good that it gave Pam ‘the jam’ Corbin goosebumps!
+Once again, the only comfort for the English is knowing that they have at least won Man of the Match, which was given to a local contestant, Charles Dunn of Cumbria, for his classic Seville Marmalade.
 Sadly however, the home team have yet again been ‘pipped’ to the post, as the Australians prove that they certainly know their oranges.

 Better luck next year!
-We will be looking for expert English marmalade makers to help us field our best team yet, beat the Australians and win “Marmalashes” glory!
+We are going to need all the help we can get if we want to finally beat the Australians again and win “Marmalashes” glory!

 ABOUT THE MARMALASHES

 The Ashes is a fiercely fought cricket contest between England and Australia.
 The “Marmalashes” is as fiercely fought but is more orange on spoon than bat on ball!
 For the past six years an Australian eleven has been sent across the globe to take on an English eleven and the contest takes place on the tasting table as opposed to a cricket pitch.